imt-mobisyst/pkg-multibot/README.md

 This repository's goal is to study the **coordination of a robot fleet** using **ROS2** (Iron).
 We will study different communication methods and architectures to achieve a specific scenario, and compare them based on different criteria.

 Although multi-robots research has been a subject for many years now (late 80s), there is still no standard on how to architecture communication between them using ROS2.
-This readme's goal is to show the main communications methods that exist, their advantages and drawbacks, so that you can choose the one that best fits your needs.
+This README's goal is to show the main communications methods that exist, their advantages and drawbacks, so that you can choose the one that best fits your needs.

 ## Table of contents